 PHP 7.1 was released in December 2016.
 View the features here.

-Rails is a popular choice because many businesses make use of it.
+Rails is a popular choice for many businesses.
 Some businesses are Airbnb, Groupon, Twitter, and Shopify.

-Ruby on Rails 5.1 was released in December 2016 so take a look at the new features here.
+Ruby on Rails 5.1 was released in December 2016.
+Please take a look at the new features here.

 I recommend Michael Hartl’s Ruby on Rails Guide here.